-The game art you will create for these challenges will be styled after a Victorian steam punk aesthetic similar to that of the game "The Room".
+The game art you will create for these challenges will be styled after a traditional Chinese aesthetic similar to the game Black Myth: Wukong.
 Aim for photorealistic look.

 A detailed design brief will be provided at the beginning of the contest.
 The brief will detail the required models, surfaces, and animations for the challenge.